 Potatoes and garlic are best friends.
 Have been for a long time in fact.
 Throw in some thyme and you’ve got a serious flavour combo.
 I warn you though, these roast fingerling potatoes are absolutely addictive.
 Because I follow a predominantly paleo approach to eating, which restricts the consumption of regular potato varieties, I seldom cook or consume fingerlings.
 However, I do sometimes incorporate rounds of Whole30 into my routine and that program allows potatoes.
 Through years of experimenting with my diet I have realized that potatoes are one of my trigger foods.
 They spike my blood sugar and when I start eating them I tend to lose self-control.
 I prefer low-glycemic, root vegetables and starchy tubers like sweet potatoes or yams.
 They work better with my system and I don’t feel a crash after eating them.
 If you are OK with potatoes and your body can metabolize them without significant issues, this recipe is for you.
 If not, feel free substitute yams or sweet potatoes and use the accompanying dressing.
 Either way, you’re in for a treat.

-The other thing I would like to mention is that when I eat these Garlic and Thyme Roast Fingerling potatoes I never, ever snack on them.
-I only allow myself to have them as a side dish that involves plenty of vegetables and protein.
+The other thing I would like to mention is that when I eat these roasted garlic and thyme potatoes I try not to snack on them.
+I allow myself to have them as a side dish that involves plenty of vegetables and protein.
 Trust me, it’s easy to go overboard on them without realizing it.
 Especially when you dip them in the Garlic Aioli, which is equally addictive.

-Aside from the crazy delicious flavours, the best part of this recipe is how simple it is.
-Cut the potatoes, toss them in some avocado oil, salt and thyme and lay them flat onto a cookie sheet lined with parchment paper.
+Aside from the crazy delicious flavours, the best part of the roasted garlic and thyme potatoes is how simple they are.
+Cut the potatoes, toss them in some avocado oil, salt and thyme and lay them flat onto a sheet pan lined with parchment paper.
 Throw in a couple of cloves of garlic, don’t even bother peeling them, and roast at 400F for 45 minutes (flip them halfway).
 In the meantime just stir together some avocado oil mayo, garlic, parsley and lemon juice.
 Done.